+Bill de Blasio was born in 1961 and is currently serving as the Mayor of New York City.
+He ran unsuccessfully for the Democratic nomination for U.S. President in 2020.

+Blasio was first elected Mayor in 2013 and reelected in 2017.
 A graduate of New York University and Columbia University, de Blasio worked in the 1994 reelection campaign of U.S. Representative Charles Rangel and as campaign manager of Hillary Clinton’s 2000 U.S. Senate bid. in the New York City Council, where he was elected in 2001.